-The consolidated entity has identified two reporting segments: exploration for graphite, specialty metals and other mineral commodities in Africa (until July 2017), and exploration for gold in Australia.
-The operating segments are based on the internal reports that are reviewed and used by the Board of Directors in assessing performance and in determining the allocation of resources.
+The Consolidated Entity operates predominately in one business segment, which is the exploration for gold, and predominately in one geographical area which is Western Australia.
+The operating segment is based on the internal reports that are reviewed and used by the Board of Directors in assessing performance and in determining the allocation of resources.